vincentzyc/ele-easy-table-next/README.md

 import { createApp } from 'vue'
 import App from './App.vue'
-import ElementPlus from 'element-plus' import EleEasyTableNext from "ele-easy-table-next"
+import ElementPlus from 'element-plus' import EleEasyTable from "ele-easy-table-next"

 const app = createApp(App);

 app.use(ElementPlus)
-app.use(EleEasyTableNext)
+app.use(EleEasyTable)

 app.mount('#app')
 ```